Terem (Russia): Problems with foreign sources

-History and Evolution
+History and evolution

-The Sixteenth and Seventeenth Centuries
+16th and 17th centuries

-The first accounts by foreign travelers like Adam Olearius and Sigismund von Herberstein that described the institution of the terem first appeared in the sixteenth century.
-Though a lack of source evidence makes comparison with previous centuries difficult, historians generally agree that the practice of terem reached its height during the seventeenth century, during the Early Romanov dynasty.
-During this time, the political importance of upper-class women, even those who were members of the tsar’s family, clearly began to decline, as power became increasingly centralized in the person of the autocrat.
+The first accounts by foreign travelers like Adam Olearius and Sigismund von Herberstein that described the institution of the terem first appeared in the 16th century.
+Though a lack of source evidence makes comparison with previous centuries difficult, historians generally agree that the practice of terem reached its height during the 17th century, during the early Romanov dynasty.
+During this time, the political importance of upper-class women, even those who were members of the tsar's family, clearly began to decline, as power became increasingly centralized in the person of the autocrat.
 Multiple accounts by foreign travelers described women as being in nearly constant seclusion and women and children in procession were observed as shrouded.
-Russian government also became more formalized and bureaucratic.
+The Russian government also became more formalized and bureaucratic.
 As a result, traditional offices typically afforded to women of the imperial family, such as the reading of petitions by the tsaritsa, were transferred to officials of the court instead.

 At least for the family of the tsar, however, the terem was relatively short-lived and restrictions imposed on female members of the royal family were relaxed towards the end of the century.
 Strict rules governing female appearance in public were somewhat relaxed after the marriage of Tsar Aleksei to Natalia Naryshkina in 1671.
 Natalia, his second wife, was quick to abandon the practice of riding in a closed carriage, sparking public scandal.
 When Aleksei died, he left six daughters by his first marriage, most of whom began to appear in public and dress in a more European fashion.
 The regent Sophia (1682-1689), although greatly limited in her power, was also able to participate in activities of state and received foreign ambassadors.
 However, she too spent much of her time in her quarters and later, banishment in a convent.
 Still, by the end of the 1670s and 1680s, women began to appear unveiled in public and women began to play a greater role in the social functions of state.